Mr Deljinder Singh Powar

 • Documentary evidence of completion of CPD

-• Documentary evidence of completion of any other courses, in particular any course or activity relevant to the deficiencies identified in Condition 6
+• Documentary evidence of completion of any other courses, in particular any course or activity relevant to the deficiencies previously identified

-• Any references or testimonials from any relevant employment, including any voluntary work
+• Any references or testimonials from any relevant employment, including voluntary work

 • The Registrant’s attendance at the next review hearing